-Blue Lagoon is an artificial, geo-thermal pool located in Grindavík.
+The Blue Lagoon is an artificial, geothermal pool located in Grindavík.
 Being in such an ideal location for relaxation and pampering, it’s a great way to start or end your holiday.

 What is the Blue Lagoon?

-The water of the Blue Lagoon is an amalgam of both underground, geo-thermal water and fresh water and it is is rich in minerals such as sulphur and silica.
+The water of the Blue Lagoon is an amalgam of both underground, geothermal water and fresh water and it is rich in minerals such as sulfur and silica.
 The mineral content of the Blue Lagoon water is supposedly very good for the lifting and toning of your skin.

 The water temperature can naturally variate between 98 and 104 degrees as the water comes from 2000 meters below the earth’s covering.
 This pool was named Blue Lagoon because the water of the lagoon looks blue when reflected from the sun but in the present, the water is a milky white color.

 Where is the Blue Lagoon and how do you get there?